aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

 }
 ```

+##### Test Scenario 2: Non-Compliant Configuration

+Modify the test event with these changes:

-Update the test event with `ReadCapacityUnits` value to more than 20, `PointInTimeRecoveryEnabled` value to `False` and test again.
-In this case, lambda fucntion validation fails for multiple checks and lambda fucntion response will be similar to this:
+- Update the test event with `ReadCapacityUnits` value to more than 20,
+- `PointInTimeRecoveryEnabled` value to `False`
+  and test again, with our non-compliant input, the Lambda function should return a failure response like below:

 ```JSON
 {